peng-ac/parallBeam/README.md

-# This project is used for parall-beam ct image reconstruction with FPB algorithm
+# This project focuses on parallel-beam CT image reconstruction using the Filtered Back Projection (FBP) algorithm.

 ## 1, How to open Project:  the project is created with Visual Studio 2022